keybraker/mediarizer/README.md

 ```
 ./jpegOrganizer /filePath/folder
 ```

+## Coping Files
+Photos are only copied once, so cleaning is done aswell !

 ## Corrupted files
 All corrupted jpeg files are not being copied.
 If even one file is copputed, a txt file is